valcapp/jsc19/README.md

 * decide which input sliders to display on the dashboard
 * decide which output charts to display on the dashboard
 * change the diagram in display on the dashboard
+* capability to customize the setup for the model (baseline inputs configuration)

 ## Requirements